vectorgrp/sil-kit/docs/simulation/simulation.rst

 ==========================

 Generally, a |ProductName| participant can communicate with other participants without them knowing of its existence.
-However, participants can register a :cpp:func:`SetParticipantConnectedHandler()<SilKit::Core::Orchestration::ISystemMonitor::SetParticipantConnectedHandler()>`  callback that notifies them once a new participant connects to them.
+However, participants can register a :cpp:func:`SetParticipantConnectedHandler()<SilKit::Services::Orchestration::ISystemMonitor::SetParticipantConnectedHandler()>`  callback that notifies them once a new participant connects to them.
-Analogously, they can register a :cpp:func:`SetParticipantDisconnectedHandler()<SilKit::Core::Orchestration::ISystemMonitor::SetParticipantDisconnectedHandler()>` callback that notifies them when a participant disconnects.
+Analogously, they can register a :cpp:func:`SetParticipantDisconnectedHandler()<SilKit::Services::Orchestration::ISystemMonitor::SetParticipantDisconnectedHandler()>` callback that notifies them when a participant disconnects.

 However, participants can also publish a life cycle that allows them to coordinate their startup and shutdown phase with other participants (see :ref:`Life Cycle Coordination Between Participants<sec:sim-lifecycle-management>`).
 In addition, participants with a life cycle can use the virtual time synchronization (see :ref:`Synchronized Simulation Run<sec:sim-synchronization>`).